wmt-conference/wmt-general-mt-tools/social-domain/README.md

 - The account name can be formatted, and this formatting can be included in the name of the account when looking at the underlying data (e.g. bold font = username :bc:).
-This is currently handled by the code (by adding the bold face variant to the anonymisation map), but any other formatting types would need to be included should they appear.
+This is currently handled by the current code (by adding the bold face variant to the anonymisation map), but any other formatting types would need to be included should they appear.
 If not, the name will not be anonymised.